 Meet Now in Skype allows you to easily set up a collaboration space and invite both Skype contacts and friends or family who are not on Skype.
 Participants can then easily join meetings whether they have an account or not.

-How do I create a meeting in Skype?
+How do I create a Meet Now call in Skype?

-Starting your meeting is as easy as signing in to Skype and selecting the Meet Now button.
-You'll get a call link and a Share invite button to easily invite others.
-Once you're ready, set your call to audio or video and select the Start call button.
-You can also create a meeting directly from the web.
+Starting your call is as easy as signing in to Skype and selecting the Meet Now button.
+You have the option to Name Your Call and add a personalized meeting title, then you'll get a meeting link and a Share invite button to easily invite others.
+Once you're ready, set your call to audio or video, choose a background effect if you would like, and then select the Start call button.
+You can also create a video call directly from the web.

 How do I join a call with my Meet Now invitation?

-You can use our unique Meet Now link to join a call in Skype by clicking the Meet Now button, then Join a Meeting.
+You can use our unique Meet Now link to join a call in Skype by selecting the Meet Now button, pasting the link or code into the Meeting link or code field, then selecting Join.
 The Meet Now link will also open your installed Skype app on any device.
 Even if you're not signed in, you can join the call or chat as a guest.
 If you don't have Skype installed on your computer, we will open Skype for you on the web.
 Our supported browsers for Meet Now are Microsoft Edge, the latest version of Chrome and Safari.
 You can install Skype on your device as well.

 A - Open recent chats.

-Can I still access the Meet Now chat after the meeting?
+Can I still access the Meet Now chat after the call?

 What's the difference between Meet Now and Group Chats?

 - Meet Now chats can be quickly set up and shared with others in two easy steps.
 However, all new Meet Now chats will initially have the same title and profile picture.
-Tap or click on the Chat Header in your meeting and select the Edit button to rename it and add a profile picture.
+Select the Chat Header in your meeting and select the Edit button to rename it and add a profile picture.